Bureaucracy (video game)

 Bureaucracy is an interactive fiction video game released by Infocom in 1987, scripted by comic science fiction author Douglas Adams.
 Infocom's twenty-fourth game, it is part of the Infocom Plus range which requires a machine with a minimum of 128K of memory.

 Plot

 The player must confront a long and complicated series of bureaucratic hurdles resulting from a recent change of address.
 Mail is being delivered to the wrong address, bank accounts are inaccessible, and nothing is as it should be.
 The game includes a measure of simulated blood pressure which rises when "frustrating" events happen and lowers after a period of no annoying events.
 Once a certain blood pressure level is reached, the player suffers an aneurysm and the game ends.

 While undertaking the seemingly simple task of retrieving misdirected mail, the player encounters a number of bizarre characters, including an antisocial hacker, a paranoid weapons enthusiast, and a tribe of Zalagasan cannibals.
-At the same time, they must deal with impersonal corporations, counterintuitive airport logic, and a hungry llama.
+At the same time, the player must deal with impersonal corporations, counterintuitive airport logic, and a hungry llama.